-If you are a budding webmaster, you will need to understand keywords, and we have found that plenty of would be online gurus who don’t.
+If you are a budding webmaster, you will need to understand keywords.
+We have found plenty of would-be online gurus who don’t.
 Not surprising, given that you could probably find a hundred or more explanations that are either wide of the mark, or downright misleading.

 Why you need keywords

-A very simple reason.
 Keywords are critical when search engines such as Google look for information to answer a query made by a user.
-If you use the wrong keywords, there’s a chance your post or website won’t come up, even if it is exactly matches the information sought by the person searching for it.
+If you use the wrong keywords, there’s a chance your post or website won’t come up, even if it exactly matches the information the person was searching for.

 Be Rich: Where to use your keyword

-Given that you want readers to come to your website, you are probably writing on subjects that have some appeal.
-In creating your site and its niche, you will have done a little research to determine the popularity of your topic.
+Given you want readers to visit your website, you are probably writing on subjects that have some appeal for your target group.
+When you created your site and its niche, you would have done the research to determine the popularity of your topic.

-(If you are still struggling to find your niche, you might wish to read our series on How to get Started in Affiliate Marketing.)
+If you are still struggling to find your niche, you might like to read our series on How to get Started in Affiliate Marketing.

-But let’s assume you have begun filling your website with valuable information that the readers are going to love.
-Your next article should be “keyword rich”.
-This does not mean you will add a keyword every third or fourth sentence, but you will use your keyword a few times.
+Let’s assume you have begun to fill your website with valuable information that your readers will love.
+Your next article should be ‘keyword rich’.
+This does not mean you will use the keyword in every third or fourth sentence, but it should appear a few times in the article.

-· in the first paragraph of your post, not necessarily the first sentence
+– in the first paragraph of your post, but not necessarily in the first sentence

-Now that you have figured out where you will place your keyword, you now need to discover your “right” keyword.
+Now that you have figured out where you will place your keyword, you need to discover what the ‘right’ keyword is.

-But how do you narrow that with proper effect?
+But how do you narrow it down, for best effect?

-Second: How is the competition?
-There is a metric called Quote Search Results (QSR), which you find in the JAAXY tool.
-QSR allows you to determine the EXACT number of competing pages in Google and you are looking for a QSR of under 300.
+2: How is the competition?
+There is a metric called Quote Search Results (QSR), which you can find in the JAAXY tool.
+QSR allows you to determine the EXACT number of competing pages in Google; you are looking for a QSR of under 300.
 In fact, the lower the QSR, the better for you.
-Anything above 300 and you will likely be blown away by others with bigger and more established sites.
-You might get listed, but Google might have you on page eleventy-eight, which is as good as useless.
+Anything above 300 and you will most likely be blown away by others with bigger and more established sites.
+You might get listed, but Google could have you on page eleventy-eight, which is as good as useless.

-Third: Your keyword must make some sense.
-In using Jaaxy or another keyword research tool, you will find some attraction in some of the variations that aren’t quite readable.
-You might get away with it in your headline, but how do you work it in to your text without it appearing clumsy?
-Resist the temptation for the highest score and use the string that makes sense.
-Always remember that you are writing for the reader, not for keywords.
+3: Your keyword must make some sense.
+In using JAAXY or other keyword research tools, you might be attracted to variations that aren’t quite readable.
+You might get away with it in your headline, but how do you work it into your text without it appearing clumsy?
+Resist the temptation to go for the highest score and use a word string that makes sense.
+Always remember: you are writing for the reader, not for keywords.